McPoozle/dnd-notes/content/Venix/NPCs/Duchess Carlet.md

 #### Characterization
 >Grand Vizier to the [[Emperor Johannes]], Carlet claims she rewards based on merit, treats her people well (and seemingly only her people).
 The peasantry think highly of her from her public works programs
 >
->Has had those who go against her killed; this includes clerks guilty of embezzlement/mail fraud, and nobles who get too big for their britches ([[Bramblevales]])
+>Has had those who go against her killed; this includes clerks guilty of embezzlement/mail fraud, and nobles who get too big for their britches ([[Balm Sure#Bramblevales|Bramblevales]])
 >
 >According to Adarian she is "a very open-minded individual"

 > Despite the largescale dislike of kingroups, Carlet's close circle of employees includes multiple beastkin whom she seems to treat fairly
+>
+> Stayed up for multiple days straight after natural disasters to push through relief funds; prioritizing her people's lives over her own wellbeing

 #### Other